JordanW94/twitch-cp-bot/README.md

 Twitch channel points wheel of fortune

 ## Description
-Using the Winwheel.js and ComfyJS, the wheel is activated by certain channel point redemtions.
+Using the Winwheel.js and ComfyJS, the wheel is activated by certain channel point redemptions.

 Find information on how to configure the Winwheel.js settings found in config.js here: https://github.com/zarocknz/javascript-winwheel